ers6/fbeyes_v2/README.md

 - the FBI file(s) on the person(s) saved as a .pdf document.
 - a record creation csv file(access a template at `/ia_workflow/record-creation-template.csv`)
 - a metadata csv file (access a template at `/ia_workflow/IA-metadata-sheet-template.csv`) If the library is unable to add the files to IA for you, you will need to create your own Internet Archive account and download the Internet Archive [python library](https://archive.org/developers/internetarchive/).
-Then, follow the directions outlined in bulk_upload_workflow.md (access at `/ia_workflow/bulk_upload_workflow.md`)
+Then, follow the directions outlined in bulk_upload_workflow.md (access at `/ia_workflow/bulk_upload_workflow.md`).
+If you run into problems, consult the IA python library's command line [documentation](https://archive.org/developers/internetarchive/cli.html?highlight=bulk%20upload).

 ## Adding new content to the website
 1. Follow the [installation instructions](https://collectionbuilder.github.io/cb-docs/docs/software/) to download and configure the software your need to run Collection Builder CSV.